Historical Timeline of Grand Rapids West Side Water Power Canal

 1866–68 — Construction of the West Side Water Power Canal beginning at the head of the rapids and heading south.

 1867–68 — The first structure completed in January 1868 for hydropower is Powers’ & Ball Lumber Mill, William H. Powers and E. Morris Ball proprietors.

-1868 — January — Alfred Osgood Currier, a brother-in-law of William T. Powers, exhibits a new improved turbine water-wheel in the Powers’ Lumber Mill
+1868 — January — Alfred O. Currier*, a brother-in-law of William T. Powers, exhibits a new improved turbine water-wheel in the Powers’ & Ball Lumber Mill

 1868 – Sep 30 — West Side Water Power Canal is complete and water let in the full length of it.

-1880 – Sat 24 Jul — First public use of Hydroelectric Power in North America.
+1880 – Sat 24 Jul — First commercial use of hydroelectric power in the world begins.